gbdev/pandocs/content/The_Cartridge_Header.md

 ```
 The Game Boy's boot procedure verifies the content of this bitmap
 (after it has displayed it), and LOCKS ITSELF UP if these bytes are
 incorrect.
-A CGB verifies only the first 18h bytes of the bitmap, but
+A CGB verifies only the first half ($18 bytes of) the bitmap, but
-others (for example a pocket gameboy) verify all 30h bytes.
+others (for example a pocket gameboy) verify all $30 bytes.

 ### 0134-0143 - Title

 Title of the game in UPPER CASE ASCII.
 If it is less than 16 characters
-then the remaining bytes are filled with 00's.
+then the remaining bytes are filled with $00 bytes.
 When inventing the CGB,
 Nintendo has reduced the length of this area to 15 characters, and some
 months later they had the fantastic idea to reduce it to 11 characters
 only.
 The new meaning of the ex-title bytes is described below.